-Our most exciting happening in 2015 was the dedication of the new banner which was lovingly and painstakingly stitched by Susan Scrafton and backed by Margaret Clayson and Christine Stedman.
-This banner had been 7 years in the making and was dedicated by Bishop James on the 6th September 2015.
-The banner was designed by Ann McDonald.
+Our banner was designed by Ann McDonald and lovingly and painstakingly stitched by Susan Scrafton and backed by Margaret Clayson and Christine Stedman.
+Seven years in the making it was dedicated by Bishop James on the 6th September 2015.

 We meet on the last Tuesday of most months and details are available from -

 The Charity aims to assist thouse who live locally with the provision of small grants to help towards educational costs, necessary medical equipment, household appliances and many other expenses.